Skip to main content

 let tnid_str = id.to_tnid_string();

-// UUID hex format - for databases and APIs that expect UUIDs
+// UUID hex string - for databases and APIs expecting UUIDs

 let uuid_str = id.to_uuid_string(Case::Lower);